Harmonic maps of finite uniton type into inner symmetric spaces: Introduction

+Harmonic maps from Riemann surfaces into symmetric spaces arise naturally in geometry and mathematical physics and hence became important objects in several mathematical fields, including the study of minimal surfaces, CMC surfaces, Willmore surfaces and related integrable systems.
+For harmonic maps into compact symmetric spaces or compact Lie groups, one of the most foundational and important papers is the {description} of all harmonic two spheres into $U(n)$ by Uhlenbeck \cite{Uh}.
+It was shown that harmonic two-spheres satisfy a very restrictive condition.
+Uhlenbeck coined the expression `` finite uniton number'' for this property.
+Since the uniton number is an integer, one also obtains this way a subdivision of harmonic maps into $U(n)$.

-This problem has been solved by Burstall and Guest in \cite{BuGu} in a very elegant way.
-Using Morse theory for loop groups, they showed that harmonic maps of finite uniton type in compact Lie groups can be related to some holomorphic maps into some (finite dimensional) nilpotent Lie algebras.
+Uhlenbeck's work was generalized in a very elegant way to harmonic two spheres in all compact semi-simple Lie groups {and into all compact inner symmetric spaces} by Burstall and Guest in \cite{BuGu}.
+Using Morse theory for loop groups in the spirit of Segal's work, they showed that {harmonic maps of finite uniton number} in compact Lie groups can be related to {meromorphic } maps into (finite dimensional) nilpotent Lie algebras.
 They also provided a concrete method to find all such nilpotent Lie algebras.
-For harmonic maps into compact inner symmetric spaces one transfers the question of describing harmonic maps via the Cartan embedding (realizing inner symmetric spaces as totally geodesic submanifolds of the corresponding compact Lie group) to a question about harmonic maps into compact Lie groups.
-Therefore the results of \cite{BuGu} on harmonic maps into compact Lie groups apply quite directly to harmonic maps into (inner) symmetric spaces.
-The only difference is that one needs to choose the nilpotent Lie algebras in a special way related to the totally geodesic submanifold of the compact group representing the given inner symmetric space.
-Therefore the theory of Burstall and Guest provides a description of harmonic maps of finite uniton type into compact Lie groups and compact inner symmetric spaces, in a way which is not only theoretically satisfying, but can also be implemented well for concrete computations.\\
+Finally, via the Cartan embedding, harmonic maps into compact inner symmetric spaces are considered as harmonic maps into Lie groups satisfying some algebraic ``twisting'' conditions.
+Therefore the theory of Burstall and Guest provides a description of {harmonic maps of finite uniton number} into compact Lie groups and compact inner symmetric spaces, in a way which is not only theoretically satisfying, but can also be implemented well for concrete computations \cite{Gu2002}.

+{Let us take a somewhat closer look at the paper \cite{BuGu}.
+The title and the introduction of loc.cit. only refer to harmonic maps $\mathcal F: S^2 \rightarrow \Str$, where $\Str$ is a compact inner symmetric space.
+A large part of the body of the paper, however, deals with harmonic maps $\mathcal F: M \rightarrow \Str$, where $\Str$ is as above and $M$ is an arbitrary, connected, compact or non-compact, Riemann surface satisfying the following conditions: \begin{itemize} \item There exists an extended solution $\Phi(z, \bar z, \lambda): M \rightarrow \Str$, $\lambda \in S^1$, such that

+\end{itemize} Such harmonic maps are said to be of finite uniton number $k$ (See Section 1 of \cite{BuGu} for more details).}